Evaluating Doctoral Programs: Which One is Right for You?

 - EUREKA Online: This website is free for Fresno State students.
 It includes self assessment tools, college and university information (including graduate school programs), and financial aid information.
-Fresno State students can contact Career Services for the Eureka Site ID code.
+Fresno State students can contact the Career Development Center for the Eureka Site ID code.

 - Gradschools.com: This site provides graduate school information for over 58,000 programs.
 It is a comprehensive directory categorized by curriculum and subdivided by geography.

 2. What are the school’s requirements for admissions?
 (Some schools require work experience prior to graduate school.)

 - CollegeSource® Online: This site compiled over 10,700 college catalogs in complete, cover to cover format; including 2-year, 4-year, graduate and professional school programs.
 Sign up on the site for a free trial usage.

 - University 101: University 101 has compiled website information for over 4,000 colleges and universities.
 This website will usually take you to the school’s homepage after which you can find information on admissions, course requirements, etc.

 - Google Search: If you cannot find your program of interest in the above two ways, Google search the school, and find the homepage.
 Look for a tab that says “Academics” or “Programs” and you should be able to find your program.
 If not, find the general “Graduate Studies” department and call someone for assistance.

 4. Does the school prefer degrees in specific subjects or are there course prerequisites?

 5. What is the size of the faculty in your desired department?
 What is their reputation?